Accelerating your C/C++ application on AWS EC2 F2 (FPGA) Instances with Vitis#

 A Makefile is required in order to run hardware emulation for all designs/examples

-We recommend running hardware emulation in the background to prevent
+We recommend running hardware emulation in the background to allow

 Once you’ve verified that all required files are present in the current example directory, start the hardware emulation run with the following command: